MaxBo/Wiver/README.md

 wiver.stops_per_tour_g = np.ones((n_groups))
 ```

-*Tour Generation*
+**Tour Generation**

 For each group, the number of tours, that start and end in a zone, are calculated by the source_potential and the tour_rates of the group.
 Each tour has linking trips, which are calculated using the stops_per_tour provided.

-*Destination Choice and Tour Optimization Model (Savings Algorithm)*
+**Destination Choice and Tour Optimization Model (Savings Algorithm)**

-The destination choice model first calculates the trips from the home zone `h' of the tour to the first stop and then the linking trips from the first stop to the next stops.
+The destination choice model first calculates the trips from the home zone `h` of the tour to the first stop and then the linking trips from the first stop to the next stops.

-For the first trip, the distance decay for each group is defined by the distance parameter `param_dist_g':
+For the first trip, the distance decay for each group is defined by the distance parameter `param_dist_g`:

 ```
 param_dist_g = [-0.4, -0.2, -0.03]